 There has never been a worse time to be a Ghostbusters fan.

 Ghostbusters: Answer the Call (2016) aggressively took advantage of its fanbase, infantilizing the tone of the series, stuffing itself with product placement, casting a fanboy as the villain, and defeating him by shooting a giant representation of the series’ logo in the crotch.
-But even this utter dismissal of the franchise is less of an abuse than weaponizing the things we love in order to turn them into material that has just as little to do with Ghostbusters, and yet this time pretends to be exactly what we have always wanted.
-That makes it so much more confusing, particularly for the people who, and I mean this, want nothing more than to love Ghostbusters again.
+But even this utter dismissal of the franchise is not the least Ghostbusters thing about that movie, which is its insistence that these characters are "heroes," or that this universe needs those.
+The new trailer is nothing but that, nothing but weaponizing the things we love in order to turn them into material that has just as little to do with Ghostbusters, and yet this time pretends to be exactly what we have always wanted.
+That makes it so much more confusing, particularly for the people who (and I mean this) want nothing more than to love Ghostbusters again.

 But when Venkman said that clip in the original film, he was being sarcastic; his sing-song tone was a parody of how much stock less aware movies put in the silly destiny of their meaningless little heroes.
 No movie heroes are really heroic, after all: someone just wrote them that way to sell movie tickets.
 Venkman knew that; he knew that the people who save the world might as well not care about it.
 Murray’s energy deflates the rising music chords that play against his statement in the original film; he contraindicates feelings of grandeur or climax because you know that he’s a sleaze who doesn’t care about the safety of the world.
 He doesn’t care enough about Ray to get worked up about using him.
 He may not even believe in ghosts!
 He’s conning his whole universe, behind and in front of the camera.
 Repeating this soundbite in the new trailer to produce the exact feelings that it was originally a parody of is the most perfect example I have ever seen of how nostalgia for a film franchise becomes so strong that eventually we allow ourselves to take pleasure from things that are literal counter-arguments of the things we used to know how to love.
 Ghostbuster: Afterlife is the ultimate anti-Ghostbusters.